ibm-cloud-docs/containers/cs_istio.md

 You can customize a set of Istio configuration options by editing the `managed-istio-custom` ConfigMap resource.
 These settings include extra control over monitoring, logging, and networking in your control plane and service mesh.
 {: shortdesc}

-1. Describe the `managed-istio-custom` ConfigMap resource to review its contents and the in-line documentation.
+1. Describe the `managed-istio-custom` ConfigMap resource to review its contents and the inline documentation.
     ```sh
     kubectl describe cm managed-istio-custom -n ibm-operators
     ```